ThReats to journalists

 More about the Maria Ressa case.
 This material form U.S. Public Broadcasting System’s NewsHour EXTRA series is is intended as a news/media literacy lesson plan, but anyone can use it directly to explore the Maria Ressa case more thoroughly.

-UNESCO provided an update about her case when Maria Ressa became the 2021 laureate for the Guillermo Cano World Press Freedom Prize, and the Canadian Commission for UNESCO provided a transcript of her keynote address from its 15 September 2020 webinar on threats to media freedom.
+WAN-IFRA produced an interview with her when she won its Golden Pen of Freedom in 2018.
+UNESCO provided an update about her case when she became the 2021 laureate for the Guillermo Cano World Press Freedom Prize, and the Canadian Commission for UNESCO provided a transcript of her keynote address from its 15 September 2020 webinar on threats to media freedom.
+A search on "Ressa" and "Nobel" will find further updates about her case that many news organizations provided after she received the Nobel Peace Prize in 2021.

 A full-blown online course.
-The News Literacy Project (USA) offers a free, interactive 18-part course (under 2 minutes each) from its award-winning Checkology virtual classroom to explore press freedom around the world, narrated by a Germany-based reporter for the the country's National Public Radio.
+The News Literacy Project (USA) offers a free, interactive 18-part course (under 2 minutes each) from its award-winning Checkology virtual classroom to explore press freedom around the world, narrated by a Germany-based reporter for the USA National Public Radio.

 WAN-IFRA (the World Association of Newspapers and News Publishers), in recognition of its roots as an organization founded by survivors of the Dutch and French clandestine press of World War II, has awarded a Golden Pen of Freedom since 1961.
 The Committee to Protect Journalists has done such an award since 1991 and, each year since 1997, UNESCO awards its Guillermo Cano World Press Freedom Prize.
 It could be interesting to look at CPJ, WAN-IFRA and UNESCO recipients over time to get an idea of the breadth of oppression journalists have faced and then explore what has happened to those laureates since they received recognition.